blakedaniel/greysend_website_old/README.md

-# Set Up Your Own Development Environment
+# Set Up Your Own Development Environment - Docker Versio

 1. Clone this repository, copy the repo url and run `git clone [repo url]` on your terminal in your local directory of choice.
 2. Install the Docker extension on your VScode, which allows you to monitor the state of the containers.